CSA-infra/RISCV-Scalable-Simulation-tutorial/demo/gem5/README.rst

 ..

-   {hourglass} This step will take a while.
+   ⌛ This step will take a while.

 ::